Sunday, 27 August 2017

 We're all broken, damaged, searching, needing, struggling, wanting, striving, hurting and then some.
 We each remain students of life as we know it and the best way, I think, to get the most out of the free education that life offers us is to remove the blinkers and walk with both an open mind and an open heart.
 Free yourself from the chains of ignorance.
 Life is way too short to walk around blind if you have the ability to see.
 Do not take your sight for granted.

-I do, honestly, wish, we could / would all get along.
-The world would be such an awesome place to live and life itself would be golden which is what we all want.
+I do, honestly, wish we could / would all get along.
+The world would be a much more awesome place to live and life itself would be golden which is what we all want.
 Isn't it?

 God bless.